Azure/bicep-reps/active/0003-extensible-resource-deployment-observability-improvements.md

 To address this issue, the deployments and deployment operations APIs must be updated to include additional information, such as:

-- Resource symbolic name
-- Resource type
-- Deployment ID
+- Deployment resource ID
 - Bicep extension alias
 - Bicep extension name
 - Bicep extension version
+- Resource symbolic name
+- Resource type
+- Resource API version
+- Resource identifiers

 This additional data would enable users to identify a deployed extensible resource and map it to the corresponding resource definition in a Bicep file or an ARM template, providing users with comprehensive insights.

 ## Detailed design

-### `Microsoft.Resources/deployments` API changes for PUT and GET
+### API change for `GET /Microsoft.Resources/deployments/{deploymentId}`

 #### Adding `extensions`

-The `Microsoft.Resources/deployments` API will be updated to include an `extensions` array in both the PUT and GET response bodies.
-This modification is intended to incorporate information about extensions that are involved in executing the parent deployment and nested deployments to offer a more comprehensive deployment view.
+The `Microsoft.Resources/deployments` API will be updated to include an `extensions` array in the GET response body.
+This modification is intended to incorporate information about extensions that are involved in executing the parent deployment and nested deployments.

 ```diff
 {